MuhamedKamil/Simple-ChatBot-with-RASA/README.md

 * open folder directory then open data sub-folder you will find the file named "nlu.md"
 * update this file with your own dataset
 * using command "rasa train" aftar download project then follow steps 4 and 5 of "install and run instruction"
+# very IMPORTANT NOTE
+* Save any file you change in the project to avoid errors